 Kathryn Salfelder (b.
 1987, Paterson, N.J.) is an American composer, conductor and pianist.

-Her music has been performed by the Minnesota Orchestra, Albany (NY) Symphony, Yale Philharmonia, New England Philharmonic, Boston Musica Viva, United States Air Force Band – Washington D. C., and the Dallas Wind Symphony, and has been featured in over three-hundred concerts at the nation’s leading universities and conservatories.
+Dr. Salfelder engages late-medieval and Renaissance polyphony in conversations with twenty-first-century techniques; she borrows literally from chansons, motets, and masses, as well as more liberally from Renaissance-era forms and structures.
+Her music has been performed by the Minnesota Orchestra, Albany (NY) Symphony, Yale Philharmonia, New England Philharmonic, Boston Musica Viva, United States Air Force Band – Washington D. C., and the Dallas Wind Symphony, and has been featured in over three hundred concerts at the nation’s leading universities and conservatories.
 Commissions have included new works for the American Bandmasters Association, New England Conservatory Wind Ensemble, Western Michigan University Wind Symphony, MIT Wind Ensemble, Japan Wind Ensemble Conductors Conference (JWECC), and the Frank Battisti 85th Birthday Project.

 She is the recipient of the ASCAP/CBDNA Frederick Fennell Prize, ASCAP Morton Gould Young Composer Award, Ithaca College Walter Beeler Memorial Composition Prize, and the United States Air Force Gabriel Award.
 Two wind band works, Cathedrals and Crossing Parallels, are published by Boosey & Hawkes.

-Dr. Saldelder resides in Cambridge, Mass. and teaches at the Massachusetts Institute of Technology, where she serves as lecturer in music theory.
+Dr. Salfelder resides in Cambridge, Mass. where she teaches composition and counterpoint at New England Conservatory.
+Prior, she taught at the Massachusetts Institute of Technology, where she serves as lecturer in music theory.
 In her spare time, she can be found realizing figured bass lines and dabbling at the organ.

 Works for Winds